New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Edmund Kohlwey is a developer and data scientist at Booz Allen Hamilton.
 For the last three years, he has helped government clients adopt and develop their big data capabilities across many different problem domains.

-Tech lead at Cloudera for new products.
-Graduated in 2000 with a PhD in databases from UC Berkeley, followed by engineering jobs at a few database-related startup companies.
-Marcel joined Google in 2003, where he worked on several ads serving and storage infrastructure projects.
+Marcel Kornacker is tech lead for new products at Cloudera.
+He graduated in 2000 with a PhD in databases from the University of California-Berkeley, followed by engineering jobs at a few database-related startup companies.
+Marcel joined Google in 2003, where he worked on several ad-serving and storage infrastructure projects.
 His last engagement was as the tech lead for the distributed query engine component of Google’s F1 project.